fieldjoshua/AICheck/README.md

-  ./ai docs                       # Manage and view documentation index ./ai add-doc                    # Add supporting documentation to an action ./ai create-doc                 # Create a new documentation file
+  ./ai docs                       # Manage and view documentation index ./ai add-doc                    # Add supporting documentation to an action ./ai create-doc                 # Create a new documentation file ./ai create-code                # Create a new code file in the correct location
   ```

 - **Run the full test suite:**